 How Skill Hierarchy Contributes to Your Score

 The skills in Cloud Academy relate to each other in a hierarchy.
 You can see the hierarchy in your Skill Profile.
-Try clicking the name of a skill on the left side of the Skill Profiles dashboard to see the child skills that comprise it.
+Try clicking the arrow next to the name of a skill on the left side of the Skills list on you Skill Profile to see the child skills that comprise it.
 The graphic below shows the Amazon Web Service skill expanded.
+Tip: You can also click the name of the skill here to drill down to more information.

 Each question on an exam relates to a skill, so obviously your performance on that question affects your score for that skill.
 Less obviously, though, is that your performance on that same question also affects your score for the related skills in the hierarchy.